 Thanks to~\eqref{e:margulis}, we can define, in the region $\text{Re}(s)>h_{\text{top}}$, the \emph{generalized} Poincar\'e series\footnote{This is just the Laplace transform of the measure $\sum_{\gamma\in\mathcal{P}_{c_1,c_2}:\ell(\gamma)>0}\delta_0(t-\ell(\gamma)).$}

-This defines a holomorphic function in the region $\text{Re}(s)>h_{\text{top}}$ and we will first prove the following result: \begin{theo} Let $(X,g)$ be a smooth ($\mathcal{C}^{\infty}$), compact, oriented, connected, Riemannian surface which has no boundary and which has negative curvature.
-Then, for every $\mathbf{c}_1$ and $\mathbf{c}_2$ in $\pi_1(X)$ and for any of their geodesic representatives $c_1$ and $c_2$, the holomorphic function
+This defines a holomorphic function in the region $\text{Re}(s)>h_{\text{top}}$ and we will first prove the following result: \begin{theo} Let $(X,g)$ be a smooth ($\mathcal{C}^{\infty}$), closed, oriented, connected, Riemannian surface which has negative curvature.
+Then, for every closed geodesics $(c_1,c_2)$ (including the case of points), the holomorphic function

 has a meromorphic continuation to $\IC$. \end{theo}